o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-installer.md

     ![O3DE install successful](/images/welcome-guide/installer-completed-success.png)

     The installer creates two shortcuts on the desktop for common O3DE applications:

     ![O3DE Editor icon](/images/welcome-guide/desktop-icon-editor.png) **O3DE Editor**

     Editor is a central hub for O3DE's creative tools.
-Place and group entities, add components, configure properties, and open supporting tools to help you implement your project goals.
+To help you implement your project goals, use Editor to place and group entities, add components, configure properties, and open supporting tools such as **Animation Editor** and **Script Canvas**.
 To learn more about Editor, take the [Editor tour](/docs/welcome-guide/get-started/editor-tour).

     ![O3DE Project Manager icon](/images/welcome-guide/desktop-icon-project-manager.png) **O3DE Project Manager**

     Create and customize projects using the Project Manager tool.
 To add or remove functionality for your project, you can also enable or disable Gems.

-    For an introduction to Project Manager and help creating your first project, refer to [Creating Projects Using the Open 3D Engine Project Manager](/docs/welcome-guide/get-started/project-config/creating-projects-using-project-manager).
+    For an introduction to Project Manager and help creating your first project, continue to [Creating Projects Using the Open 3D Engine Project Manager](/docs/welcome-guide/get-started/project-config/creating-projects-using-project-manager) to take an introductory tutorial.